 Sometimes songwriters become artists slowly, building their skills, songs, and vision a piece at a time over the first couple decades of their lives.
 Others, however, seem to emerge fully formed as mature artists and performers, with no awkward public adolescence to overcome later.
 Chicago singer/songwriter TIFFANY HULL definitely falls into the latter camp.
-Barely three years into her creative career, Hull already writes the kind of songs many writers wait lifetimes for.
 Her sound combines the best elements of Sheryl Crow and Shawn Colvin with the timeless rock and roll of The Rolling Stones and Tom Petty.
-Her songs display an innate gift for melody and rhythmic flow and do not sound like the work of an artist who is only now releasing her sophmore EP “Don't Make Me Laugh”.
+Her songs display an innate gift for melody and rhythmic flow.
 She sings with a voice that is sweet and clean one minute and bluesy and emotive the next and plays a mean rhythm guitar as well.

 “Breathe”, released in September 2005, features TIFFANY HULL in the studio with some of the finest musicians and producers in the business.
-She is backed on the disc by the same team of players she uses live.
-The band is comprised of drummer Ron Barnes (Bad Examples, Middle 8, Liquid Soul), bassist Jimmy Riley (Maggie Speaks), and guitarist Steve Cunningham (Obscenery).
+She is backed on the EP by drummer Ron Barnes (Bad Examples, Middle 8, Liquid Soul, Hey Jimmy), bassist Jimmy Riley (Maggie Speaks, Hey Jimmy), and guitarist Steve Cunningham (Obscenery).
 Hull’s sound is more of a collaborative effort with her band than many artists who perform under their own name and she makes good use of the creative input from these veteran musicians.
 She also employed the talents of producers Matt Hennessy (Curtis Mayfield, Destiny's Child, Ludacris, Disturbed, Michelle Williams) and Marc Lacuesta (Allison Krauss,

 Diamond Rio, Ralph Stanley) on the cuts “Just Smile” and “Alone”, respectively.